eslamakram/data-structures-and-algorithms/python/code_challenges/stack-and-queue/README.md

 # Stack and Queue

-A stack is a data structure that consists of Nodes.
-The order is First In Last Out (FILO).
+A stack  order is First In Last Out (FILO).

-A Queue is a linear structure which follows a particular order in which the operations are performed.
-The order is First In First Out (FIFO)
+A Queue order is First In First Out (FIFO)

 ## Challenge